Andrew Betts: National team career

 Betts debuted for the English national team in 1996, at age 19.
 He was named England's Young Player of the Year, and also England's Player of the Year twice.
 During a national team career which began in 1996, Betts made 62 appearances for both the senior English national team and the senior Great Britain national team.
 With Great Britain, he played at the 2009 FIBA EuroBasket before retiring from international basketball in 2011.
 His highest scoring performance was in 2003 where he scored 31 points as England beat the Czech Republic in a EuroBasket qualifying game.

 Personal life

-Betts has four children, including daughters Lauren and Sienna, both of whom play basketball at UCLA, and sons Dylan and Ashton.
-He is the sporting ambassador for his hometown club the Leicester Riders.
-He lives in Centennial, Colorado, USA.
+Betts was married to Michelle, a former Long Beach State volleyball player who won the 1993 NCAA national championship.
+The couple met as students at Long Beach State.
+They have four children, including daughters Lauren and Sienna – both play basketball for UCLA – and sons Dylan and Ashton.
+The family lived in several Spanish cities during Betts's playing career before relocating to Colorado.
+Betts and Michelle have since divorced.
+He is the sporting ambassador for his home town club the Leicester Riders.
+He lives in Centennial, Colorado.